-Determine if the proposed project would add new population with higher average incomes compared to the average incomes of the existing populations and any new population expected to reside in the study area without the project.
-It is often helpful to break down income levels into a "market rate" category specific to the proposal and compare it with groupings that are commonly used in the city to define income levels for low, moderate, and middle income for eligibility for inclusionary housing and other public assistance programs.
-Incomes thresholds are typically based on a family of four.
-For description of current definitions, refer а to typically http://www.nyc.gov/html/hpd/html/developers/inclusionary.shtml.
-These definitions change annually based on economic factors.
+Determine if the proposed project would add new population with higher warage incomes compared to the average incomes of the existing populations and any new population expected to reside in the study area without the project.
+It is often helpful to break down income levels into a 'market rate" category specific to the proposal and compare it with groupings that are commonly used in the city to define income levels for low, moderate, and middle income for aligibility for inclusionary housing and other public assistance programs.
+Income threshold are typically based on a family of four.
+For a description of current definitions, refer to https://www1.ntc.gov/lite/hpd/services-and-information/inclusionary-housing.page.
+These cancitons typically change annually based on economic factors.

-If the project would introduce a more costly type of housing compared to existing housing and the housing expected to be built in the No-Action condition, then the new population may be expected to have higher incomes.
-In some cases, the study area would already be experiencing socioeconomic change and the housing to be developed under a proposed project represents a continuation of an existing trend, and not a new trend.
+If the project would introduce a more county to be of housing compared to existing housing and the housing expected to be built in the No-Action condition, then the new population may be expected to have higher incomes.
+In some cases the study area would already be experiencing socioeconomic change and the housing to be developed under a proposed project represents a continuation of an existing trend, and not a new trend.

-If the expected average incomes of the new population would be similar to the average incomes of the study area populations, no further analysis is necessary.
+If the expected average incomes of the new population would be similar to the average incomes of the study area populations no author analysis is warranted.
 If the expected average incomes of the new population would exceed the average incomes of the study area populations, then Step 2 of the analysis should be conducted.